uG0tPwNed/uG0tPwNed/README.md

 Most call me Ant, a Banker based in the US.

-Currently completing the **Google Cybersecurity Professional Certificate** and building hands-on experience in defensive security.
+Recently completed the **Google Cybersecurity Professional Certificate** and building hands-on experience in defensive security.

 ## 💻 What I Do
 - Learning SOC fundamentals